-- ► Use the vacuum pump for vacuum generation only. - When pumping media with an oxygen concentration level of ≥ 21 %, only use perfluorinated, synthetic oils (F4, F5, A113) as operating fluid. - Adhere to the installation, commissioning, operating, and maintenance instructions. - ► Do not use any accessory parts other than those recommended by Pfeiffer Vacuum.
+- ► Use the vacuum pump for vacuum generation only. - Use the vacuum pump only for pumping clean air or other non-aggressive, non-poisonous and non-explosive gases. - Convey media with a greater density than air only after prior consultation with Pfeiffer Vacuum.
+Avoid high thermal and mechanical loading of the rotary vane pump and the drive. - When pumping media with an oxygen concentration level of ≥ 21 %, only use perfluorinated, synthetic oils (F4, F5, A113) as operating fluid. - Adhere to the installation, commissioning, operating, and maintenance instructions. - Do not use any accessory parts other than those recommended by Pfeiffer Vacuum.